clickjaw/Reinforcment_Week_Tuesday/Vairables/Var.md

 - Question 1
     What is a variable in JS?
+    A variable holds information/data

 - Question 2
 In your own words, why do we use variables in Javascript?
+    We use variables in Javascript to find solutions to individual problems.

 - Question 3
 How do we know which variable to use? (var, let & const)
+    Var is old and outdated.
+Let is casual and can change.
+Const is forever.